 The learning and teaching strategy is designed to:

-- Provide an introduction to and practical experience of the roles and responsibilities of a secondary school mathematics teacher.
+- Provide an introduction to and practical experience of the roles and responsibilities of a mathematics teacher.

 - Enable students to independently research and reflect on wider topics in mathematics education, and to give practice at communicating their ideas to teachers, pupils and peers.

 The learning and teaching methods include:

 - 1 x 4 hour Practical training before going in to the placement school.

 - 10 x weekly placement school visits of approximately 3 hours.